Why you should spy on your online competitors

 Step 6 – Discover their most popular post

 You should also know what the most popular content that your competitor produced is.
-You will get a valuable insight on your competitor’s work and you’ll see directly what they achieved in their content marketing efforts.
+You will get valuable insight into your competitor’s work and you’ll see directly what they achieved in their content marketing efforts.

 On the homepage of Buzzsumo, just fill in your competitor’s website.
 And this is what you should get:

-You can filter the results to see what is most shared by individual social network.
+You can filter the results to see what is most shared by an individual social network.

 Step 7 – Spy on your competitor’s social media and connect with your competitor’s most valuable followers

-On this last step, I’ll show you how you can spy on your competitor’s social media, find the most engaged followers and connect with them in really smart way.
+In this last step, I’ll show you how you can spy on your competitor’s social media, find the most engaged followers, and connect with them in a really smart way.
 You can also identify the most used hashtags and times of the day when your competitors are posting.
 In doing so, you can find times when they are not active to adapt your strategy and provide content during those empty hours.

 Let’s start by analyzing the Facebook Fan Page with FanPageKarma.
 Find your competitor’s Facebook Fan Page and insert its name into the text box.